What the Research Shows

 Who Benefits from Healing Peptides?

-Healing peptides are used by a wide range of people:
+Healing peptides are used by a wide range of people.

 Safety Profile and Considerations

 In animal studies and clinical use, healing peptides have demonstrated a favorable safety profile with no significant toxicity at therapeutic doses.
-There are no known drug interactions, and neither BPC-157 nor TB-500 affects hormonal axes or carries the side effect burden associated with corticosteroids or NSAIDs (the conventional alternatives for inflammation and pain).
+There are no known drug interactions, and neither nor TB-500 affects hormonal axes or carries the side effect burden associated with corticosteroids or NSAIDs (the conventional alternatives for inflammation and pain).

 That said, because human clinical trial data is still developing, healing peptides should be prescribed and monitored by a qualified healthcare provider — not self-administered from unregulated sources.
 Quality control matters: peptides from licensed compounding pharmacies undergo testing for purity and potency; research-grade peptides from online chemical suppliers carry significant risk.